 8. Tcl Roku Tv No Sound on Apps – Check if the sound issue is on one channel or all Roku channels

 Try playing media from other Roku channels.
 If you can’t hear sound from any channels, the issue might be in your Roku device.
 However, if you can listen to audio on other channels, the current Roku channel might be having an audio issue.

 You can uninstall and reinstall the channel.
 If the problem persists, contact the app developer.

 9. Try connecting Roku player to different input

 Roku audio issues also occur when the currently selected input is not the correct input.
 To solve this issue, you can plug the cable into a different input on the soundbar or AVR.
 If that doesn’t work, replace the cable and see if the issue resolves.

 10. Try changing the cable

 Cables can get faulty and cause sound problems at any time.
 So, replace the old HDMI and audio cables with a new one.
 If your old cable were corrupted, this solution would work for you.

 11. Check the audio format of the media

 Roku offers various audio formats, and you need to select the right one to hear the sound.
 If you are using AVR or a soundbar, you need to set the audio format to Dolby Digital.

-Press Home on your Roku remote, Go to the Roku Settings page > Click Audio > Change HDMI and S/PDIF to Dolby D.
+Press Home on your Roku remote, Go to the Settings page > Click Audio > Change HDMI and S/PDIF to Dolby D.